AnshumanSinha8/Personal-Site/README.md

 ## Introduction
 This project serves as a place for me to experiment on technologies but also have a place to show off some of my work.
 If you are a potential client or employer, welcome!
 Please take a look around and utilize the 'Contact Me' component on my home page to connect.
 I have built this project with Next.js - a React framework - Javascript, CSS, SQL databases, and many other technologies.
 I would love to talk about this or any of the projects I have featured here in greater detail!

 Whether you're a fellow NYU alumn or stranger everything here is open-source and I try my best to explain each technology or decision I've made through an article in my 'blog' page.
-Please feel free to clone this open-source project as well as read my thoughts whenever you might have questions about what I have done.
+Please feel free to clone this open-source project and read my thoughts whenever you might have questions about what I have done.
+The database I have used is a MySQL database in a production enviornment through PlanetScale so to learn more about connecting between the backend of this application and the frontend, check out some of the blog posts to find out how I did it and what schemas I used!

 ## Getting Started
 To run this project locally: